Haygood Learning

 ~Eleanor Roosevelt

-At a certain point, students on either end of the normative curve require more severe interventions than an Industrial Age classroom is equipped to provide.
-If we embrace the truth of asynchrony, we have to do away with limiting children based on their age and make a shift toward mastery as the determining factor for promotion.
+At a certain point, students at either extreme of abilities require more severe interventions than an Industrial Age classroom is equipped to provide.
+If we embrace the truth of asynchrony, we have to do away with limiting children based on their age and make a shift toward mastery as the determining factor for success.

 The ideas, strategies, and resources that you’ll find here support the central idea that all students deserve to learn at a speed and level that matches their abilities.